What is a Cost Segregation Study?

 Frequently Asked Questions

-Most accountants depreciate equipment and other visible costs (such as parking lots and carpeting) at 5, 7 or 15 years.
+Most tax preparers depreciate equipment and other building costs (such as parking lots and carpeting) at 5, 7 or 15 years.
 Veracity’s cost segregation specialists are able to identify costs that can’t be readily seen, such as the wiring and plumbing needed to run equipment.
 We have found that our process results in identifying costs that can be reclassified as 5-year, 7-year and 15-year recovery periods that typically exceed 200 percent to 500 percent of what an accountant alone can capture.

 Yes, but it will take 27.5 or 39 years and you will miss the benefit of having additional cash flow to invest in your business now.
 With a cost segregation study, it is not unusual to generate $50,000-$200,000 of additional cash flow that is available to re-invest however you choose.
 The benefit will depend on the building complexity as well as the cost of the building.